input-output-hk/marconi/doc/read-the-docs-site/adr/0008-marconi-sidechain-testing-strategy.rst

 Context
 -------

-Being the primary customer-facing application, Marconi-Sidechain requires a comprehensive testing process to ensure its overall quality.
-It will undergo regular updates and enhancements to meet evolving customer needs, which exposes the risk of regresions in its functionality and accepted performance.
-Consequently, an ongoing process is necessary to validate the compatibility and performance of new features or modifications.
+A general approach to functional testing Marconi-Sidechains covering all test levels.
+The scope of this document is `marconi-sidechain`, not other Marconi applications such as `marconi-chain-index`.

 Decision
 --------

-* We will design and implement tests at the following levels: Unit, Integration and End-to-end.
+* We will design and implement tests at the following levels:
-  - Unit tests are run locally on individual functions and modules.
+    * Unit tests are run locally on individual functions and modules.
-  - ?
-Integration tests are run locally on integration of modules ? (is there any useful distinction between integration and e2e tests in Marconi?)
+    * Integration tests can be easily run locally and on commit using cardano-testnet for a private testnet (soon to use the node emulator).
-  - End-to-end tests are run on private or public testnets with a real cardano node and network
+    * End-to-end tests are run on a public network with a real cardano node.
+These can be cumbersome to setup and run due requiring a fully synced cardano-node and funded wallet, and are slow to execute due to block propagation.
+Therefore, we will only run automated end-to-end tests nightly.

+* We will write tests in Haskell where possible so these tests easily integrate into existing infrastructure.
+  Only use other tools if there are strong benefits.

+* We will produce test reports for each run which will be hosted publicly in Allure format.
+  In lieu of a Haskell adapter for Allure, `tasty-test-reporter` can be used.
+  It is not important to retain previous reports triggered by nightly or for PR commits runs.
+  Reports produced for a release should be hosted indefinitely.

-FOR UNIT TESTING:
+UNIT TESTING:

 * We will test indexers and filters with as many positive and negative combinations as possible using data-driven and property tests.